July 22, 2014

 Galesville Reservoir is open to fishing year-round.
 In addition to trout, the reservoir has also been stocked with coho smolts for the last couple of years.
 Many people mistakenly think these fish are kokanee.
-All of the coho smolts are adipose fin-clipped.
-The older coho are generally 12 to 14-inches long.
+All of the coho smolts are adipose fin-clipped, remember to release the ones less than 8-inches long.
 In Galesville Reservoir, all landlocked salmon are considered trout and are part of the five-per-day trout limit, with only one trout over 20-inches long allowed for harvest.
-Some hatchery steelhead have recently been placed in Galesville.
-Over 4,000 trout will be stocked in Galesville during the next couple of weeks.
-A few may be just shy of legal size for harvest.
+Galesville has been stocked with about 8,000 trout this spring.
+The lake also received some smolts so a few fish may be just shy of legal size for harvest.

 Anglers are reminded all bass between 12 and 15 inches must be released, and only one bass over 15 inches may be taken per day.
 Call 541-837-3302 for information on camping and boat launching conditions.

 The Galesville Reservoir is located on the upper portion of Cow Creek, a tributary of the South Umpqua River.
 It was built in 1986 and is the largest dam in the Umpqua Basin.
 The dam is 167 feet tall from the streambed to the spillway and 950 feet long.
 It drains an area of 74 square miles.